 Snail Mail: The U.S. Postal Service is here and they are really outstanding.
 I think you'll find the postal service here is actually better than some of the stateside offices.
 There is door to door delivery in certain locations.
 And they deliver Express mail also which is less expensive thqan courier service such as UPS and Fed-Ex.
 One of the courier services that doesn't deem us "International" is DHL and has a fairly decent rate into the VI...exiting cargo however is higher.

 Taxes: Income taxes just like in the states but you pay it to a different government, the Virgin Islands Government (IRB).
 No sales tax.
 But there is a gross receipts tax for businesses and exicise taxes for items to be resold in the Virgin Islands.

 Travel: You may want to take a cruise yourself one day to go down island, Caribbean Tour Services offers group programs.
 See Varlack Ventures for transport between islands and St. John tours.

 Telephones: No problem mon!
 (During the busy hours you may hear a message "all circuits are busy".
 Just wait a few min and try again.

 Television: We've got WTJX Channel 12 a PBS affiliate that is exceptional.
 And WSVI Channel 8, affiliated with ABC.
 Depending upon where you live you may get both, one, or neither of these stations without subscribing to cable.

 Words: You thought you were using English?
 Well, the West Indians have language that originates from before Queen Victoria ever took the throne.
-Check out the Dictionary of Caribbean English for a few pointers.
+Check out the book above for a few pointers.